 Business professionals have their own set of needs.
 They often switch between formal communication with clients and casual chats with colleagues.
 The leading keyboards now include tone adjustment features that help maintain the appropriate level of formality based on who your messaging.

-Students writing academic papers on their phones (which happens more often than you'd think in 2025) benefit from citation suggestions and academic vocabulary enhancements.
-Some keyboards can even detect when your writing about specific subjects and offer field-appropriate terminology.
+Students writing academic papers on their phones (which happens incredibly often in 2026, with over 60% of students reporting mobile-first writing habits) benefit from citation suggestions and academic vocabulary enhancements.
+Some keyboards can even detect when your writing about specific subjects and offer field-appropriate terminology, with specialized modes for STEM, humanities, and business writing.

 Creative writers aren't left out either.
 Features that suggest synonyms, check for repetitive phrasing, and even offer stylistic feedback help those working on more expressive content right from their phones.